helenosheaa/mqtt-pulsar-test-env/README.md

 `docker-compose up`

-If Docker-compose fails to start run:
+If Docker-compose fails to start up successfully run:

 ```
 `docker run -it \